JaimePolidura/MemDB/core/README.md

 - Conflic resolution is handled by LWW (Last write wins) approach.
 Vector clocks are used to compare events.

 ## Request format
+- Length flag f1 ON : The response's reponse length will be 8 bytes intstead of 1 byte.

 ````
                  1 byte
 +-------------------------------------+